Add request body

 The supported body types are:

-On the create request screen, click "Body".
+On the create request screen, select the Body tab.

-On the create request screen, click "Body".
+On the create request screen, select the Body tab.

-Click the "x-www-form-urlencoded" tab.
+Click the x-www-form-urlencoded tab.

 Enter a key and value in the inputs.